We would like to inform you that the Lake Cave in Tapolca is highly protected.

-BOATING RULES (can be downloaded from the Documents below):
+BOATING RULES (can be downloaded from the Downloads):

-1. Boating is only allowed with a valid ticket obtainable from the cash desk.
+1. Boating is only allowed with a valid ticket.
 The entrance fee is valid for one round of boating.

 2. The boating facilities are available at your own risk and not whilst under the influence of alcohol or drugs!
 It is FORBIDDEN to take alcohol into the boat.

 3. The maximum load bearing capacity of each boat is 200 kg.
 Please sit in such a way so as to ensure an even weight distribution in the boat.

 4. Children under age 8 and adults who cannot swim must wear a life vest in the boat.
 Adults who can swim may only refuse wearing a life vest at their own responsibiltity.

 5. Children under the age of 14 are only allowed to use the boating facility under adult supervision!

 6. Boats can be rowed by a person above 14 and can swim.

 7. It is strictly FORBIDDEN and dangerous to stand, jump in the boat, lean and step out of the boat.